BRST Quantization of Unimodular Gravity: Unimodular gravity with full diffeomorphism invariance

 The HT action \eqref{SHT} can indeed be derived from the UG action, Eq.~\eqref{UG}, via parameterization of the spacetime coordinates \cite{Kuchar:1991xd}.

 We consider now an alternative action that is also fully diffeomorphism-invariant and retains the classical equivalence with the other unimodular theories.
 The action is written as

 where the variable $V^\mu$ is a \emph{vector field}.
 We shall refer to this theory as the fully diffeomorphism-invariant unimodular gravity (DUG).
 The action \eqref{SDUG} is arguably the most transparent definition of such a theory.
 The action \eqref{SDUG} consists of the \EH action with a variable cosmological constant $\lambda$, and a constraint term for $\lambda$.
 The vector field $V^\mu$ acts as a Lagrange multiplier that ensures $\nabla_\mu\lambda$ is zero in every direction, and thus $\lambda$ is a constant.
+Classical solutions to the field equations defined by the action \eqref{SDUG} are the same as for GR with a cosmological constant.

 The Hamiltonian analysis follows straightforwardly for the DUG action when written in the Arnowitt-Deser-Misner (ADM) form \cite{Bufalo:2015wda}.
-After a systematic canonical procedure at an arbitrary gauge-fixing $\chi^{\mu}$, the path integral for the given theory is found to be
+After a systematic canonical procedure at an arbitrary gauge-fixing $\chi^{\mu}$, the path integral for the given theory is found to be \cite{Bufalo:2015wda}

 where we denoted the super-Hamiltonian and super-momentum constraints collectively as $\cH_{\nu}=(\cH_{T},\cH_{i})$ and $S_\mathrm{EH}$ is the \EH action with a cosmological constant

 It should be noted that the value of $\Lambda$ is not set by the action.
 The cosmological constant $\Lambda$ is an unspecified value of the variable $\lambda$.